Discipleship Pathway

 Trailheads are places to get on the path of discipleship as we aim to mature into the likeness of Christ.
 At Redeemer we envision a number of trailheads, one of the most important ones being Sunday Service where we gather weekly with the church for worship, prayer, public reading of Scripture, preaching, and communion.

 A place to practice spiritual disciplines and renewed relationships.
-Click HERE for times and locations.
-You can also contact CRAIG COOPER for more detailed information!
+Please contact Brandon Wash for more detailed information on LifeGroup meeting times and locations!